ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 3. On the **Add services** page, locate the **Juniper vSRX** service in the **Security and compliance** section and toggle its switch on.
 4. Click **Edit** to review and specify [the configuration information](/docs/vmwaresolutions?topic=vmwaresolutions-juniper-ordering#juniper-ordering-service-config), then click **Save**.

-   When you add Juniper vSRX to an existing vCenter Server instance, you can select the cluster on which to install Juniper vSRX, either a management cluster or a gateway cluster.
+   When you add Juniper vSRX to an existing {{site.data.keyword.vcf-auto-short}} instance, you can select the cluster on which to install Juniper vSRX, either a management cluster or a gateway cluster.
 For Juniper vSRX to function as a gateway for your instance, you must deploy the service to a gateway cluster.

 ## Juniper vSRX service configuration
 {: #juniper-ordering-service-config}